kwan22/consistency/science.md

   Each of the colored red/green/yellow boxes corresponds to a rightdash+buffered updash pair.
 Dashing in the leftside red box means the buffered updash comes out on the rightside red box, etc. By starting the rightdash in the 12px window, we remove the failure mode of updashing too early.
 The updash itself is bufferable, but depending on where the rightdash is, the updash may have extra leniency frames.
 For example, if rightdashing from the left red box, the updash may be from the right red box (5f buffer), or it can also be slightly late: 1f late updashes on the right green box, 2f late updashes on the right yellow box.
 Rightdashing from the left yellow box has no added leniency frames beyond the buffer, as the 1st possible updash is also the last one.
 [Link to stratpost](https://discord.com/channels/403698615446536203/617809769322774533/1086837734607441931).

+The key takeaway from this strat is that a 3f is transformed into a ~6f with a setup that loses a few frames.

 ---

 Coincidentally, the ultra off the coreblock in 8a-HOTM-H has almost exactly the same structure as the 2500m ARB example above.
 It's a 3f window to downright after a buffered transition hyper to avoid negative liftboost.
 That 3f can then be transformed into a buffer out of DashCD by carefully starting the demo in a 12px window.
 I won't rehash all the details as it's similar to above, but I will mention some nuances.
 The failure mode of not properly buffering the transition hyper is more relevant here compared to the 2500m ARB example above.
 The choice of demo vs downright also matters from a leniency perspective.
 Horizontal dashes move 4 px/frame, and a downright moves ~3.4 px/frame.
 The higher speed from a horizontal dash effectively expands the pixel range over which this concept works, i.e. the dash timing upon transition is less sensitive to starting position when the dash speed is faster (see sensitivity analysis below for a more generalized form of this).
 [Link to stratpost](https://discord.com/channels/403698615446536203/617809769322774533/1380229565674164317). <br>